1. Skip to content

 Can Venezuela finally reap its oil riches after election?

-Opposition candidate Edmundo Gonzalez leads incumbent Nicolas Maduro in opinion polls.
-Hovering on the brink of economic collapse after years of mismanagement, the oil-rich country could have a brighter future.
+Opposition candidate Edmundo Gonzalez Urrutia leads incumbent Nicolas Maduro in the polls.
+Hovering on the brink of economic collapse after years of mismanagement, the oil-rich country may soon have a brighter future.

 A Venezuelan flag flying over the piping of an oil facility

-Venuzela's presidential elections will determine if the country can eventually make full use of its massive oil reservesImage: picture-alliance/dpa/M. Gutierrez
+Venuzela's presidential election will determine if the country can eventually make full use of its massive oil reservesImage: picture-alliance/dpa/M. Gutierrez

-Over the past ten years, Venezuela has seen a brain drain of unprecedented proportions, as eight million people have left the South American country — about a quarter of its entire population.
+Over the past 10 years, Venezuela has seen a brain drain of unprecedented proportions, as 8 million people have left the South American country — about a quarter of its entire population.

-Gonzales has vowed to curb "Chavismo," or Chavism in English, which is a kind of left-wing populist ideology introduced by Chavez that advocates nationalization, social welfare programs and opposition to neoliberal economic policies such as those pursued by the International Monetary Fund (IMF).
+Gonzales has vowed to curb "Chavismo," or Chavism in English, which is a kind of left-wing populist ideology introduced by Chavez advocating nationalization, social welfare programs and opposition to neoliberal economic policies such as those pursued by the International Monetary Fund.

 The election will not only determine the future of politics but also whether the country can eventually reap the benefits of its oil wealth.